-Eligible patrons may borrow a T-Mobile Mobile Wi-Fi Hotspot from the Library.
-In order to be eligible you must:
+Eligible patrons may borrow one T-Mobile Mobile Wi-Fi Hotspot from the Library.
+In order to be eligible patrons must:

 - 1. Have a valid Ocean City Free Public Library card. - 2.
-Be 18 years old or older with a current photo ID that verifies the address we have on record. - 3.
+Be 18 years old or older. - 3.
 Be in good standing with the library; no fines, no overdue items.